Simplemaker/PySquire/README.md

 For simplicity in web communication, this project will be NodeJS based.
 Webpack will be used to transpile the client into a single file which can be easily installed.

+## Configuration
+Configuration is done in the `config.json` file.
+This file can be prepared by copying `demo-config.json` to `config.json`, and then populating the proper server fields.

+Additionally, an RSA keypair `private_key.pem` and `public_key.pem` must be in the root directory.